alloystorm/dvvr/README.md

-# DVVR Dance Viewer VR
+# DanceXR (aka DVVR Dance Viewer VR)

 ## Introduction
-DVVR is a realtime MMD viewer made with Unity engine.
+DanceXR is a realtime MMD viewer made with Unity engine.
 The idea is to leverage the modern rendering techniques and scripting capabilities from Unity Engine to give the MMD community a powerful viewer for them to enjoy their content on both desktop platforms and VR.

-DVVR is not yet-another ordinary MMD player.
+DanceXR is not yet-another ordinary MMD player.
 In addition to loading the model and playing the motion, we have tons of hard work put in to handling the model & motion in real-time, to ensure the best outcome possible.
 * We broke the barrier between different model poses, T pose or A pose all work fine with any motion you find.
 * We fix bone structures on the fly, missing IK or wrong center position?
 No issue at all!
 * In addition to PMX models, we also support XPS models, they are usually better quality and more realistic than traditional PMXs.
 No conversion required!